Medicare and medical equipment — what's covered and how to get it

 The prescription should be specific.
 It's not enough for a doctor to write "wheelchair."
 The prescription should include the type of wheelchair, the specifications, and the reason your parent needs it.
 The prescription becomes part of the approval process.

 The prior authorization process can add days or weeks to equipment delivery.
 If your parent needs a wheelchair urgently, the authorization delay is frustrating.
 If your parent is planning ahead, the delay is manageable.
+Asking the DME supplier about authorization requirements before ordering saves time.

-Your Role in Timing and Equipment Selection
+Timing and Equipment Selection

 Here's something that catches many adult children off guard: the time between a prescription and equipment delivery can be weeks.
 Your parent's doctor says your parent needs a walker.
 You call a DME supplier.
 The supplier says it'll be two to three weeks before the walker arrives.
 Two to three weeks while your parent is using a cane and at risk of falling.